Giovannona Long-Thigh

-Giovannona Coscialunga disonorata con onore (internationally released as Giovannona Long-Thigh) is a 1973 commedia sexy all'italiana directed by Sergio Martino.
+Giovannona Coscialunga disonorata con onore (literally "Joanna Longthigh, honorably dishonored", internationally released as Giovannona Long-Thigh) is a 1973 commedia sexy all'italiana directed by Sergio Martino.
 The film reteams the two main actors of the 1972 film Quel gran pezzo dell'Ubalda tutta nuda e tutta calda and, as with the previous film, it was very successful commercially.
 The original title reprises Lina Wertmüller's Mimì metallurgico ferito nell'onore.

 Plot

 When a newly appointed judge shuts down a cheese factory for pollution violations, its owner, La Noce, bribes a monsignor to fix the problem.
 He discovers the judge has a liking for other men's wives.
 La Noce sends his assistant, Albertini, to hire a woman to pretend to be La Noce's wife.
-Albertini finds a virginal-looking prostitute with a dirty mouth.
+Albertini finds Cocò, a virginal-looking prostitute with a dirty mouth.
 The girl's train ride from Rome to Sicily is filled with mix-ups but they hope that once she's in Sicily, La Noce's plan to compromise the judge will succeed.
-All the characters come together to create a comedic storyline....La Noce, his real wife, the whore, her pimp, Albertini, the judge, his wife, and his jealous secretary.
+All the characters come together to create a comedic storyline … La Noce, his real wife, the whore, her pimp, Albertini, the judge, his wife, and his jealous secretary.